cbohara/pytest/README.txt

 fixture preview
-    autouse = all tests in the file will use the fixture code before yield runs before each test the code after yield runs fater each test
+    autouse = all tests in the file will use the fixture code before yield runs before each test the code after yield runs after each test

 skipping tests
     @pytest.skip(reason='some reason')